 The Geneva route

 From Geneva, there are direct regional trains to Lyon ( 10 a day, 2 hours, €29), and Grenoble (6 a day on weekdays, 2 hours 20 minutes, €29).
 From Lyon, you can continue your journey as outlined below.
-From Grenoble there is a train link from to Meyrargues via Veynes-Devoluy.
-However this is partially closed until December 2022 due to repair works.
-The alternative bus service does not carry bicycles.
-Once the service is reinstated, there should be 3 a day, costing around €40.
+From Grenoble there is a train link to Meyrargues via Veynes-Devoluy.
+However train connection times are often long.
+The best connection is a late afternoon journey from Grenoble (16:07) to Meyrargues (20:52) via Veynes-Devoluy (47 minute wait).

 Corail trains have more space for cycles.